yum-chen/honox-ts/content/docs/PageBuilder.md

 **Note:** the YAML schema's \~4-level nesting cap only limits what the CMS form lets a non-technical editor _build_. `renderChildren`'s recursion has no depth limit — a hand-edited or programmatically generated `content/pages/*.json` file can nest far deeper than the CMS UI allows, and it will still render correctly.

+### 3. Advanced Escape Hatches

+A couple of fields exist purely so a non-technical editor can reproduce behaviour that would otherwise need real code:

+* **Button → "Custom onClick"**: a raw inline JS string, forwarded verbatim as the DOM `onclick` attribute.
+Works without client hydration (see `content/components/Toast.mdx`) — used for things like smooth-scrolling to an anchor or dispatching a `park-ui:toast:create` `CustomEvent` to show a toast.
+* **Heading → "Anchor ID"**: sets a DOM `id` on the heading, so a Button's "Custom onClick" can `document.getElementById(...)` scroll to it.

+Both are deliberately unsanitised — treat CMS write access the same as code-commit access.

 ***

 ## Content Build Pipelines